paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 The last two steps can be delegated to users with Editor permissions, such as students or volunteers!

 ## Direct data entry
 The content in this section outlines recommendations for direct data entry using Symbiota's Occurrence Editor interface, which allows users with Administrator and Editor user permissions to add and edit specimen records in Symbiota.
 As a reminder, the [Darwin Core data standard](https://dwc.tdwg.org/terms/) forms the basis for the majority of [Symbiota’s Data Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields).
-This guide is intentionally designed help make your data more easily managed, discovered, and used for research; data providers are thus strongly encouraged to conform with the recommendations outlined in this section.

 <iframe src="https://docs.google.com/presentation/d/1yJFsaCnBC28zW8UtLfl3tnJayk3w-BRDtVzyZYpD1TI/embed?start=false&loop=false&delayms=10000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-## Data quality maintenance
+## Data maintenance
 Once your records are imported or entered directly into Symbiota, some effort will be required to correct, maintain, or improve the quality of your specimen data.
-These activities will be ongoing, and the following recommendations are made to help you begin this process.
+These activities are important to keeping your records easily managed, discoverable, and useful for research.
+The following recommendations are made to help you begin this process.

 **Prevent new errors** <br>
 When training new staff or volunteers on data entry or management, it is **highly** recommended that you point them toward this Knowledge Hub, but more specifically, have them become familiar with the [Symbiota Data Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields) and the [data formatting checklist](#data-formatting-checklist).